BitaShamsafar/nativeApp/weatherappChallange/README.md

 3. in order to run the app on ios simulator make sure that you have latest Xcode installed and is open on your machine

-4. on cmd line navigate to weatherappChallange/ios directory and run ```npm run ios```
+4. to run it on iphone, on cmd line navigate to weatherappChallange/ios directory and run ```npm run ios```

+5. to run it on android device, make sure androidStudio is installed on your machine, on cmd line navigate to weatherappChallange directory and run ```npm run android```

-5. Just wait for metro to run and then the app to build :)
+6. Just wait for metro to run and then the app to build :)

 hopefully the project will start without any problem, if you encounter any problem feel free to contact me via bita.shamsafar@gmail.com